netdata/netdata/web/api/queries/README.md

 **Wait a moment!** The chart was shifted just one point and it changed value!
 Point 2 was 3.5 and when shifted to point 1 is 2.5!
 If you see this in a chart, it's a mess.
 The charts change shape constantly.

-For this reason, netdata always aligns the data it returns to the `group`.
+For this reason, Netdata always aligns the data it returns to the `group`.

-When you request `points=1`, netdata understands that you need 1 point for the whole database, so `group = 3600`.
+When you request `points=1`, Netdata understands that you need 1 point for the whole database, so `group = 3600`.
 Then it tries to find the starting point which would be `timestamp % 3600 = 0` Within a database of 3600 seconds, there is one such point for sure.
 Then it tries to find the average of 3600 points.
 But, most probably it will not find 3600 of them (for just 1 out of 3600 seconds this query will return something).

 So, the proper way to query the database is to also set at least `after`.
 The following call will returns 1 point for the last complete 10-second duration (it starts at `timestamp % 10 = 0`):